JMB-Scripts/AR-Structural-Biology/README.md

 - **DNA**: `https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model3`
 - **mCherry**: `https://jmb-scripts.github.io/AR-Structural-Biology/index.html?model=model4`

-You can use a QR code generator like [qrserver](https://goqr.me/) to create the QR codes.
+You can use a QR code generator in QR-Code directory edit the Qr-code to load the correct URL and then
+   'python Qr-code.py'

 ## QR Codes